Just like Heaven (2005 film)

-Just like Heaven is a 2005 American romantic comedy fantasy-adventure film directed by Mark Waters, starring Reese Witherspoon, Mark Ruffalo, and Jon Heder.
+Just like Heaven is a 2005 American fantasy romantic comedy film directed by Mark Waters and starring Reese Witherspoon and Mark Ruffalo.
 It is based on the 1999 French novel If Only It Were True (Et si c'était vrai...) by Marc Levy.

 Steven Spielberg obtained the rights to produce the film from the book.
-The film was released in the United States on September 16, 2005.
-It received mixed reviews from critics and grossed $102 million.
+The film was produced by Parkes/MacDonald Productions and released in the United States by DreamWorks Pictures on September 16, 2005.
+Despite mixed reviews from critics, it grossed $102.9 million on a budget of $58 million.

 Plot

-Elizabeth Masterson, an emergency room physician in San Francisco whose work is everything, is in a car accident while on her way to a blind date at her sister's.
-Three months later, landscape architect David Abbott, needing a fresh start after his wife's death, takes a sublet on Elizabeth's apartment.
+Elizabeth Masterson, an emergency room resident physician in San Francisco focused on her profession, is in a car crash while on her way to a blind date at her sister's.
+Three months later, landscape architect David Abbott, needing a fresh start after his wife's death, sublets Elizabeth's apartment.

 Elizabeth begins to appear in the apartment, and both are confused.
-She thinks he's a squatter, and he thinks she broke in.
+She thinks he is a squatter, and he thinks she broke in.
 They soon realize she moves through walls and objects.
-Elizabeth doesn't know who she is, and insists she's not dead.
-David unsuccessfully tries to have her spirit exorcised.
+Elizabeth does not know who she is and insists she is not dead.

-David enlists the help of a psychic bookstore clerk, Darryl, who says Elizabeth isn't really dead.
-He also tells David he's clearly got a blocked heart, and needs to let go of the woman who was previously in his life.
-When Elizabeth says David should get over being dumped, he storms out, and Darryl tells Elizabeth to not disrespect the dead.
-She finds David and he explains about his wife.
+David unsuccessfully tries to have her Elizabeth's spirit exorcised.
+As only he can see and hear her, others think he is hallucinating and talking to himself.
+Elizabeth asks him to help her discover who she really is, so David first talks to her neighbors but they do not know her.

-As only David can see and hear her, others think he is hallucinating and talking to himself.
-Elizabeth asks him to help her discover who she really is.
-David talks to her neighbours but they didn't know her.
+David enlists the help of psychic bookstore clerk Darryl, who says Elizabeth is not really dead.
+He also tells David he has clearly got a blocked heart and needs to let go of the woman who was previously in his life.
+When Elizabeth says he should get over being dumped, he storms out, and Darryl tells Elizabeth to not disrespect the dead.
+She finds David and he explains about his wife's death.